home-assistant/brands/README.md

 All images must have the following requirements:

 - The filetype of all images must be PNG.
-- The color space of all images must be rRGB.
 - They should be properly compressed and optimized (lossless is preferred) for use on the web.
 - Interlaced is preferred (also known as progressive).
 - Images with transparency is preferred.